mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 We spend hours working on the development of this plugin.
 Technical support also requires a lot of time, but we do it because we want to offer you the best plugin.
 We enjoy every new plugin installation.

 If you would like to appreciate it, you can try [the PRO version](https://mattplugins.com/products/webp-converter-for-media-pro/?utm_source=webp-converter-for-media&utm_campaign=upgrade-to-pro&utm_medium=readme-plugin-development).
-In addition, you will gain access to extra functionalities that will allow you to achieve **even better image conversion results**.
+In addition, you will gain access to extra functionalities that will allow you to achieve **even better image optimization results**.

 #### Please also read the FAQ below.
 Thank you for being with us!